Raffaele Toniolo. Tour guide, travel designer and traveler.

 That context is the journey.

 What kind of journey?
 The adventure trip.
 My great passion and enthusiasm to create new travel itineraries in fascinating and untouched places that can offer us boundless landscapes, was the key to become a Travel Planner, after a training course with Professione Travel Designer by Francesca Pozzan.

 I have loved traveling since I was a child and, only not so long ago, I realized that I was raised by people who in one way or another have marked me on discovering and experiencing the new.

 Over the years I have discovered a good part of the Old World, Europe.
 But my breakthrough happened in 2018-2019.
 A very long journey that led me to discover a lot of some countries in South America: Peru, West Bolivia, Chile and Southern Argentina.

 … and it was in Chile where I “recognized” myself 100%.
 Chile is my “destination”, my specialization.
-It is the country in which I have recognized in the development of travel itineraries, in the guidance and accompaniment of travelers …. my ideal job!
+It is the country where I have recognized the development of travel itineraries, the guidance and accompainment of travelers …. as my ideal job!

 But why Chile?

 Right question.
 In orden to give an answer I need to step back to the true reasons that guided my curiosity: